sketch-community/sketch-types/README.md

 ```
 ## More types about sketch or macOS

-if you just want sketch internal types or cocoascript types, please check:
+if you just want sketch internal types or cocoascript types, please check these repo by [yesmeck](https://github.com/yesmeck):
 - [sketch-internal-types](https://github.com/sketch-community/sketch-internal-types)
 - [cocoascript-types](https://github.com/sketch-community/cocoascript-types)